Xion345/xion345.github.io/_drafts/reliable-laptop-benchmarks-solution.md

 handled using the [`cset`](https://rt.wiki.kernel.org/index.php/Cpuset_Management_Utility/tutorial) command line tool.

-If your laptop has hyperthreading enabled (if it is equipped with a Core i7), you need to reserve a *full physical* core, and not only one logical core, or hyperthread.
+If your laptop has hyperthreading enabled (e.g., if it is equipped with a Core i7), you need to reserve a *full physical* core, and not only one logical core, or hyperthread.
 If your reserve only one hyperthread, the scheduler may schedule other processes than your benchmark on the other hyperthread of the physical core, which will